 The Plan for Insurance

 Students at many colleges today must have a health insurance plan that meets their University’s minimum requirement.
 And, if you forget to submit a waiver if your student is covered under your medical plan, the University will purchase an insurance plan for your student.
 Knowing this, my daughter still forgot to submit a waiver.
 When she received her bright futures deposit, I questioned why it was so low and, after a series of questions and looking through the allocation of funds, I learned that is exactly what happened.
-When I spoke to someone at the University, they assured me that my daughter had received many, and I mean many, reminder emails.
-This oversight cost us a penalty to have it cancelled.
+When I spoke to someone at the university, they assured me that my daughter had received many, and I mean many, reminder emails.
+This oversight cost us a penalty to have it canceled.

 Deciding on which health insurance plan your student should be on may require a degree in economics.
 There are so many variables to consider when choosing including:

 - Does your current health insurance plan meet the university’s minimum coverage requirements?

 - Is the monthly premium you pay for your child pre-tax or after-tax?

 - Is it marketplace insurance or subsidized and again, does it meet the university’s minimum requirements?

 - Does your current insurance cover your student at an out of state college?

 You are also paying for the University coverage upfront and not monthly as with your own health insurance.
 I had to do an analysis for my daughter when the insurance she had under her father’s plan expired.
 Trust me when I say DO THE MATH!

 Additionally, if your student is coming to UF from out of state, you will need to check with your current health insurance coverage to see if it covers their costs while attending school and living out of state.